mantidproject/mantid/docs/source/release/v3.11.0/indirect_inelastic.rst

 Vesuvio
 -------
-- Added flag for disabling multiple scattering corrections: flags['ms_flags']['ms_enabled']
+- Added flag for disabling multiple scattering corrections: flags['ms_flags']['ms_enabled'].
-- Added method for specifying a mass by chemical symbol e.g. H for hydrogen, O for oxygen
+- Added method for specifying a mass by chemical symbol e.g. H for hydrogen, O for oxygen.
 - Multiple scattering corrections for back-scattering spectra now approximate the hydrogen peak, this is done in the :ref:`algm-VesuvioCorrections` algorithm.
-This feature is incomplete for 3.11
+This feature is incomplete for 3.11.
 - :ref:`algm-VesuvioCorrections` has the additional property: 'MassIndexToSymbolMap'.
 MassIndexToSymbolMap is used to map from an index of mass in the 'Masses' property to a chemical symbol.
 - :ref:`algm-VesuvioCorrections` takes the additional property: 'HydrogenConstraints'.
 HydrogenConstraints are used to constrain the hydrogen peak for multiple scattering corrections in back-scattering spectra.
 - Gamma Corrections are no longer done for back-scattering spectra in the :ref:`algm-VesuvioCorrections` algorithm.